joanpc/xJoyMap/README.txt

 Implements the following modes:

 axis2dataref:         maps a joystick axis to a dataref button2dataref        incrementa:l increment / decrement a dataref pressing a joy button button2dataref        toggle: toggle between predefined values on button press
-buttonAlias:      creates Alias, combo and "shifted" commands
+buttonAlias:          creates Alias, combo and "shifted" commands Constant dataref:     Define constant values for datarefs on plane load (useful to set the fov for example)

 It should be useful to: